justbetter/laravel-magento-customer-prices/README.md

 #### Example
 See the `\JustBetter\MagentoCustomerPrices\Retriever\DummyCustomerPriceRetriever` class for an example.

-## Replacing Mageplaza
+## Magento 2 Customer Prices

-By default this package uses the [Magaplaza Better Tier Price](https://www.mageplaza.com/magento-2-better-tier-price/) module for updating prices to Magento.
+By default this package uses the [JustBetter Magento 2 Customer Pricing](https://github.com/justbetter/magento2-customer-pricing) module for updating prices to Magento.
+If you use another Magento 2 module for customer specific pricing you can write your own class that updates prices in Magento.
-You can use another package by creating a class that implements `JustBetter\MagentoCustomerPrices\Contracts\UpdatesMagentoCustomerPrices`.
+You can do this by implementing  `JustBetter\MagentoCustomerPrices\Contracts\UpdatesMagentoCustomerPrices`.
-See `\JustBetter\MagentoCustomerPrices\Actions\UpdateMageplazaCustomerPrices` for an example.
+See `\JustBetter\MagentoCustomerPrices\Actions\UpdateCustomerPrices` for an example.

 Don't forget to bind your own class!
 ```